microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Cursor.md

-# To show or not to show an eye gaze cursor
+## To show or not to show an eye gaze cursor

-This page covers design guidelines on when and how to use an eye gaze cursor.
+This page will cover design guidelines on when and how to use an eye gaze cursor.

+_We're currently restructuring and improving the MRTK documentation.
+This content will be updated soon!
+If you have any questions regarding this section please post in our MRTK slack channel._

 <!-- TODO: Add more infos -- >